 Step 5: Position the sink

 Carefully place and position your new sink in the gap left by your old model (or in the new gap created in your new kitchen) to ensure a comfortable fit.
 The sink should sit perfectly on the sealing putty around the edges that sit on your worktop.

 Step 6: Clamp the clips

 With the clips you’ve already attached in step 3, you need these fit the sink’s rim to the worktop.
 Clamp the sink firmly in place and cut off any excess sealant where possible for a neater appearance.

 To attach new taps or put your new back on to water supply pipes, you’ll need to use connectors.
 Then, apply PTFE tape to the thread of the pipe - where it joins the tap - to create a watertight seal.

 Turn the water back on and position a bucket under the waste pipe.
 Do not reinstall the waste pipe yet as it is easier to fix any leaks first.
-If there aren’t any leaks, re-fit the waste piping.
-Then, open the taps, check for any leaks and apply the waste plugs.
+If there aren’t any leaks, continue to re-fit the waste piping.
+Then, open the taps and check for any leaks and apply the waste plugs.

 Shop online at Plumbworld today for guaranteed lowest prices!

-For more updates, bathroom inspiration, competitions, be sure to follow Plumbworld on social media:
+For more updates, bathroom & kitchen inspiration and competitions, be sure to follow Plumbworld on social media: